 New courts and pitches at the transformed Victorian home of netball and hockey are helping thousands of players – ranging from tiny juniors to towering national representatives – be their best.

-Opened today by Minister for Tourism, Sport and Major Events Martin Pakula, the remade Melbourne Sports Centres - Parkville hosts more than 500,000 players and spectators each year – and 80 per cent of all participants are women and girls.
+The centre has been officially opened and will host more than 500,000 players and spectators each year – and 80 per cent of all participants are women and girls

 A $64.6 million Victorian Government investment has delivered six new indoor netball courts, a new indoor hockey pitch, hot and cold recovery pools, a creche for parents playing at the centre, and a high-performance strength and conditioning gym at the sports mecca formerly known as the State Netball and Hockey Centre.